 Get the download on your new job.Get Started

-Obtain, process, and record healthcare data.
+Obtaining, processing, and recording healthcare data.

-Ensure information quality and security.
+Ensuring information quality and security.

 Installing and administering basic computer systems and networks.